Chairperson, SVIC Judging Panel

 Senior Vice President for Sustainable Investing

 Julie Fox Gorte, Ph.D. is the Senior Vice President for Sustainable Investing at Impax Asset Management | Pax World Funds.
 She oversees Environmental, Social and Governance-related research on prospective and current investments as well as Pax’s shareholder advocacy and work on public policy advocacy.

-Dr. Gorte serves on the boards of Ceres, the Sustainable Investments Institute, the Endangered Species Coalition and the American Sustainable Business Council.
+Dr. Gorte has served on the boards of Ceres, the Sustainable Investments Institute, the Endangered Species Coalition, E4TheFuture, Clean Production Action and the American Sustainable Business Council.
 She has served as the co-chair of the Asset Management Working Group of the United Nations Environment Programme Finance Initiatives.

 Prior to joining Pax, Dr. Gorte served as Vice President and Chief Social Investment Strategist at Calvert.
 Her experience before she joined the investment world in 1999 includes nearly 14 years as Senior Associate and Project Director at the Congressional Office of Technology Assessment, Vice President for Economic and Environmental Research at The Wilderness Society, Program Manager for Technology Programs in the Environmental Protection Agency’s policy office and Senior Associate at the Northeast-Midwest Institute.
 Dr. Gorte received her Bachelor of Science in Forest Management at Northern Arizona University and a Master of Science and Ph.D from Michigan State in resource economics.

 2019 SVIC Final Round Judges